 The Non-Resistant Immune Strengthening Drops

-Last year, I wrote about the power of essential oils and how they were showing potential as promising tools to combat the support our bodies in a time of antibiotic resistance.
+Last year, I wrote about the power of essential oils and how they were showing potential as promising tools to combat the support our bodies at a time we are getting bombarded by super strong “superbugs!
 However, after studying microbiome in greater depth, I’m even more convinced of their ability to safely modulate and support our bodies by creating an unfriendly environment for viruses and bacteria to thrive.

 Antibiotics are non-specific and have the capacity to eradicate our entire healthy microflora.
 It is these “gut bugs” that play an important role in immune, digestive, hormonal, and neurological health.
 We can strive to keep them intact and happy, even when an unwanted germ takes residence in our body!